Pyrgus malvae: Description

+October on Potentilla, Dipsacus, Strawberry, Raspberry, and other plants.
+The butterflies are on the wing in April and May and again from the end of July onwards, on sunny slopes, roads among fields and clearings in woods, being common everywhere in Central Europe.

 Geographic range

 Pygrus malvae can be found throughout Western Europe in northern Scandinavia, parts of Greece, and some of the Mediterranean Islands.
 Its populations in many European countries appear to be quite stable.
 It is also present in Korea, as well as throughout the Mediterranean up to Middle Finland, and rarely in parts of Germany.

 Habitat

 Although grizzled skippers occupy three major forms of habitats, they tend to settle in environments with spring nectar plants, larval food plants (agrimony, creeping cinquefoil, wild strawberry, tormentil), ranker vegetation, and edges with scrub or woodland.
 Host plants are from the family Rosaceae with a focus on Agrimonia eupatoria as well as Potentilla.

 Woodland: This mainly consists of sparsely distributed vegetation and can have regions of bare ground that result from cutting or windblow.

 Grassland: These can result from three different patterns that involve animal grazing, scrub cutting, or disturbance by animals: 1) Scrubby grassland that includes bramble and wild strawberry 2) Unimproved grassland that include creeping cinquefoil 3) Unimproved grassland that includes agrimony.

 Industrial: Sparse vegetation with mainly wild strawberry or creeping cinquefoil depending on whether the environment is along a railway or clay working.
 These environments have typically been abandoned fairly recently.

 Other possible environments for the butterflies are heathland, shingle, sand dunes, and acidic, neutral and marshy grassland.